Welcome to the Angels & Entrepreneurs Summit.

 So don’t put all your eggs in one basket!

 You don’t have be rich to build a diversified portfolio of startups anymore.

 You don’t have to invest $50,000 or $100,000 or more in each deal.

-If you only have $500 to play with, you can now take that, divide it up into smaller pieces, and invest it in 10 different startups.
+If you only have an extra $500 to play with, you can now take that, divide it up into smaller pieces, and invest it in 10 different startups.

 I’d argue a diversified portfolio of startups is less risky than a portfolio of… maybe, NASDAQ stocks?